 4. Understand the Data

-A successful evaluation starts by recording scores, and ends with the data collected.
+A successful evaluation starts by recording scores and ends with the data collected.
 An athlete evaluation software makes it easy to collect the data scored through mobile devices or tablets during the event.
 By eliminating the data entry process, coaches can move straight to analyzing and using the data to create teams or divisions.
 You can even run reports with select content and send them out to athletes for feedback.

-By eliminating the first barrier of data entry (and saving tons of time in the process), you can easily understanding what scores have been collected and simplify the next steps.
+By eliminating the first barrier of data entry (and saving tons of time in the process), you can easily understand what scores have been collected and simplify the next steps.
 Use the software to run reports, compare athletes, track progress over time, create teams, and even export to popular team management systems such as TeamSnap and SportsEngine in the click of a button.

 5. Communicate with parents

 Evaluations are hectic, but there are tools out there to make them easier.
 SkillShark Athlete Evaluations is modernizing the approach, and saving coaches time along the way.
 Coaches report saving over 50+ hours by using the evaluation software.
-Our biggest tip is to use technology to create efficient evaluators, and data driven results.
+Our biggest tip is to use technology to create efficient evaluators and data-driven results.